kasv-p/Portfolio/content/jobs/cred/index.md

 - Worked in the consumer payment processes team focusing on scan-and-pay and peer-to-peer payments.
 Built a new service for handling beneficiary creation by listening to SQS events to manage beneficiaries, applying deduplication on VPAs and phone numbers to show recent history, and built a search API that can list based on various filters like account type, beneficiary type, and sort on various fields like last transacted time and updated at time.
-Developed a feature for pinning contacts to improve M1 retention of New Transacting Users by 20-25%, aiming to increase the transactions per user in a month.
+- Part of developing a feature for pinning contacts to improve M1 retention of New Transacting Users by 20-25%, aiming to increase the transactions per user in a month.
 Additionally improved test coverage of the service from 10% to 90%.
 - Developed a configuration management module for scan-and-pay and peer-to-peer payments, aiming to centralize rule